equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

-The VM provided in all three of these cloud IDE providers was fast enough to run tests, in some cases the tests were actually faster on the VM (1 core) than my work laptop (Intel i5 4th gen).
+The VM provided in all three of these cloud IDE providers was fast enough to run tests, in some cases the tests were actually faster on the VM (1 core) than my work laptop (Intel i5 4th gen + SSD PRO drive).
 Think about it VM's are in a server room with air-conditioning.
 You are sometimes running your tests while you're sitting in a couch with your laptop on your lap listening to music, with 50 firefox tabs open and mining bitcoins.